Related Pages

 Year 9

-All Year 9 students will benefit from studying some of the most important, topical and engaging topics geography has to offer – Tectonic Hazards, The Changing Economic World, Weather Hazards and Climate Change, and Global Superpowers.
+All Year 9 students will benefit from studying some of the most important, topical and engaging topics geography has to offer – Tectonics, Development, Weather & Climate Change.
 For those who choose to study geography beyond year 9, this ensures students have a strong foundation knowledge and the skills required to study geography at GCSE level.

 At Claremont, students will follow the AQA GCSE Geography Grade 9-1 Syllabus which builds upon the GCSE foundation year to develop students' understanding of both physical and human geography and improve their geographical skills.
 Topics include ‘The Challenge of Natural Hazards’, ‘The Living World’, ‘Physical Landscapes in the UK’, ‘Urban Issues and Challenges’, ‘The Changing Economic World’ and ‘The Challenge of Resource Management’.
-Year 11 students will also take part in a fieldtrip to Norfolk, which will enable them to prepare for their Geographical Applications exam, which focuses on fieldwork skills and issues evaluation.
+Year 11 students will also take part in a fieldtrip to Norfolk in late September/early October of Year 11.
+This which will enable them to prepare for their Geographical Applications exam, which focuses on fieldwork skills and an issues evaluation.

 Exam Structure: